 where the first term measures how well the subgraphs predict the labels.
 A higher value indicates that the subgraphs are, on average, more predictive of the correct labels.
 The second term $H(Y)$ quantifies the amount of inherent unpredictability or variability in the labels.
 By introducing~\eqref{eq:IYG} to~\eqref{eq:GIB}, a tractable upper bound is used as the objective:

 where $H(Y)$ is omitted due to its independence to $G'$.

-\textbf{The OOD Problem in GIB.} In existing research, the estimation of $P(Y|G')$ is typically achieved by applying the to-be-explained model $f$, to the input graph $G'$~\cite{ying2019gnnexplainer,miao2022interpretable}.
-A critical assumption in existing approaches involves the GNN model's ability to accurately predict candidate explanation subgraphs $G'$.
-This assumption, however, often overlooks the OOD problem, where the distribution of explanation subgraphs significantly deviates from that of the original training graphs~\cite{zhang2023mixupexplainer,fang2023evaluating}.
-Formally, let $P_\gG$ denote the distribution of training graphs, and $P_{\gG'}$ represents the distribution of explanation subgraphs.
+\textbf{The OOD Problem in GIB.} In the existing research, the estimation of $P(Y|G')$ is typically achieved by applying the to-be-explained model $f(\cdot)$ to the input graph $G'$~\cite{ying2019gnnexplainer,miao2022interpretable}.
+A critical assumption in these approaches involves the GNN model's ability to accurately predict candidate explanation subgraphs $G'$.
+This assumption, however, overlooks the OOD problem, where the distribution of explanation subgraphs significantly deviates from that of the original training graphs~\cite{zhang2023mixupexplainer,fang2023evaluating, fang2023cooperative, fang2022regularization, zheng2024towards,amara2023ginx}.
+Formally, let $P_\gG$ be the distribution of the training graphs, and $P_{\gG'}$ be the distribution of the explanation subgraphs.
 The core issue in the GIB objective function is caused by $P_\gG \neq P_{\gG'}$.
 This distributional disparity undermines the predictive reliability of the model $f(\cdot)$, trained on $P_\gG$ when applied to subgraphs from $P_{\gG'}$.
-As a result, the predictive power of explanations provided by $f(G')$ is unreliable approximation of $P(Y|G')$ in ~\eqref{eq:GIBupper}.
+As a result, the predictive power of explanations provided by $f(G')$ is an unreliable approximation of $P(Y|G')$ in ~\eqref{eq:GIBupper}.